 Welcome, and thanks for stopping by Faith Media & Culture: Perspectives from Larry Hollon.

-By day, I am the chief executive of United Methodist Communications, the global communications agency of The United Methodist Church.
-By night, I am a photographer, a technophile, an avid reader, a storyteller and a collector of ideas that foster positive change in our culture.
+I am a photographer, a technophile, an avid reader, a storyteller and a collector of ideas that foster positive change in our culture.
+I was chief executive of United Methodist Communications, the global communications agency of The United Methodist Church.

 In this blog I look at contemporary issues that intersect media, culture and religious faith.
 I’m motivated, in part, because I think the dialogue has been too limited; in part, because I’m interested in hearing from more voices; and finally because I have to be hopeful that we can overcome the namecalling and division that’s so prevalent today and create a more inclusive and affirmative society.
 So, I live in hope.